Innsbruck Nature Film Festival: INFF en voyage

 With INFF en voyage the festival program is expanded internationally.
-In October 2024, the INFF engaged in the Regional Conservation Forum of the IUCN in Brugge with Short-Films and one Feature length film as well as in the Austrian Cultural Week in Muscat, Oman, with four Austrian productions over the course of four days – featuring dedicated sessions for adults and kids.
+In October 2024, the INFF engaged in the Regional Conservation Forum of the IUCN in Brugge with Short-Films and one Feature length film as well as in the Austrian Cultural Week in Muscat, Oman, with four Austrian productions over the course of four days – featuring dedicated screenings for adults and kids.
+The initiative continued with the festival’s Asian debut, the INFF en voyage in Manila, held from 30 November to 2 December 2025 at the SM Mall of Asia Cinema, featuring free screenings of award-winning Austrian productions.
+The Manila edition was organized in cooperation with the Austrian Embassy in Manila and local partners, introducing Filipino audiences to themes of biodiversity, conservation, and sustainability.

 Food on Film EU project

 The INFF is also a cooperation partner in the EU-funded project Food on Film.
 As part of this project, since the fall semester of 2024, school classes from five European countries (Italy, Austria, Germany, France, and Montenegro) - 19 classes in Austria - have been exploring urgent issues related to nutrition, food production, and the environment, creating film scripts that will be turned into one-minute short films.
 The project provides teachers and schools with a modern, digital, and interactive educational film format, granting access to numerous international and national environmental films, documentaries, and scientific materials.
 All that is needed for production is a smartphone and creative ideas.

 In each participating country two classes with the best scripts rewarded with a two-day film workshop to professionally finalize their short films.
-All films produced by the students will be showcased at the Mobile Film Festival in Paris, and at the innsbruck nature film festival in October 2025.
+All films produced by the students were showcased at the Mobile Film Festival in Paris, and at the innsbruck nature film festival in October 2025.